 So, to my most recent crew.
 Carl has bared his soul in the previous blog but, despite the unfortunate affliction that struck him down, he always, even when barely conscious, had a quip to lighten the situation and to bring a smile.
 He has said NEVER again but it may be like childbirth, never again until the next time… He will always be welcome.

 Peter has been with the ‘mission’ from Nice and what a great character to have on board, his softly expressed, lugubrious, quirky observations always bring a smile and he never fails to be willing and reliable when the ‘chips are down’.
 He has an open invitation.

 I would also like to thank ‘Crackers’.
 Although he couldn’t make this leg, I know he would have liked to and his contribution to the earlier ‘big one’ was immense and appreciated.
 Welcome anytime Richard!

 Not forgetting Andrew and ‘Toad’ (Peter, my next door neighbour – ‘Toad’ is a Wind in the Willows reference and very apt) for doing the driving to Gatwick and back from Northney – thank you!

-Since I started blogging and including the crew in the process, it has been a reliable formula for keeping family and friends informed and involved while maintaining morale and I think that we have had greater harmony as a result.
+Since I started the Hejira blogs, it has been a reliable formula for keeping family and friends informed, entertained and engaged.
+I believe that by encouraging the crew to contribute, it has enhanced morale and helped to maintain on-board harmony.
+It is also a cherished record of my adventures that I revisit occasionally to fondly reminisce.
 Where I go from here with the website and blogs remains to be seen.
 I am likely to potter more locally at least until the Covid situation is resolved.
-Would drying out on the mud in Ashlett Creek behind the Fawley Refinery be as interesting to a reader as the Blues Festival in Basil’s Bar on Mustique?
+Would drying out on the mud at Ashlett Creek behind the Fawley Refinery oil tanker berths be as interesting to a reader as the Blues Festival in Basil’s Bar on Mustique?

-So, with that I will sign off – until the next time!
+So, with that thought, I will sign off – until the next time!